Mikkk1/Power-Bi/README.md

 * What is the total amount of sales we have generated?
 * What are our top ten most selling products?
 * Which countries were most profitable for us?
-* Ccompare the performance of each sales team in different regions.
+* Compare the performance of each sales team in different regions.
 * Any relation between the prices of a product box and their sale?
 * Create a chart/graph to visualize sales trend over time.